HMS-Core/hms-ads-demo-harmonyos/JavaScript/OaidDemo/README.md

 ## Introduction
-The JavaScript sample code provided by Ads Kit describes how to integrate the OAID JavaScript API into your HarmonyOS app to obtain the OAID.
+The JavaScript sample code provided by Petal Ads describes how to integrate the OAID JavaScript API into your HarmonyOS app to obtain the OAID.
 Based on the OAID, you can recommend personalized ads to users while protecting their privacy.

 ## Installation
 Install the sample code on a phone running HarmonyOS.